CelliesProjects/use_google_fonts_locally/README.md

 10. Set up ASyncWebServer to use the `Content-Type` header `application/x-font-woff2` when serving these files.

 Included are the files used in this example.
+The example sketch will set up a simple webserver and show some text in the locally hosted `Roboto` font.